Te Akau Tai Toka | The Catlins

 With its lighthouse perched on a spur of land, Tokata Nugget Point provides a breathtaking viewing platform, while Slope Point intrigues as the South Island's southernmost point.
 At Curio Bay (Tumu Toka), watch the outgoing tide reveal a 180-million-year-old Jurassic forest.
 Another must-visit lighthouse is the Waipapa Point Lighthouse, where you have a big chance of seeing sea lions sunbathing.

-Due to its exposed position, the Catlins' coastline sees some of the country's largest ocean swells, raising impressive waves which nowadays attract big-wave surfers but in the past have caused numerous shipwrecks.
+Due to its exposed position, the Catlins' coastline sees some of the country's largest ocean swells, raising impressive waves that nowadays attract big-wave surfers but, in the past, have caused numerous shipwrecks.
 Some of the best surf spots can be found in The Catlins.
 Places like Tautuku Bay and Curio Bay are suitable for surfers of all levels; if you're more adventurous and into big wave surfing, head over to Papatowai, where you can ride swells over 10ft.

 Walking tracks allow you to access these extraordinary scenic and historic sights.
 Short walks and longer tracks are scattered around the region, and most are accessible straight off the main road, making it a perfect stop when travelling along the Southern Scenic Route.